 - 1. 28 Texas Administrative Code §134.401(c)(6)(A)(i) states "to be eligible for stop-loss payment the total audited charges for a hospital admission must exceed \$40,000, the minimum stop-loss threshold."
 Furthermore, 28 Texas Administrative Code §134.401(c)(6)(A)(v) states that "Audited charges are those charges which remain after a bill review by the insurance carrier has been performed."
-Review of the explanation of benefits issued by the respondent finds that the carrier did not deduct any charges in accordance with §134.401(c)(6)(A)(v); therefore the audited charges equal \$241,941.86.
+Review of the explanation of benefits issued by the respondent finds that the carrier did not deduct any charges in accordance with §134.401(c)(6)(A)(v); therefore the audited charges equal \$47,483.76.
 The Division concludes that the total audited charges exceed \$40,000.00. - 2.
 28 Texas Administrative Code §134.401(c)(2)(C) allows for payment under the stop-loss exception on a case-by-case basis only if the particular case exceeds the stop-loss threshold as described in paragraph (6).
 Paragraph (6)(A)(ii) states that "This stop-loss threshold is established to ensure compensation for unusually extensive services required during an admission."
 The Third Court of Appeals' November 13, 2008 opinion states that "to be eligible for reimbursement under the Stop-Loss Exception, a hospital must demonstrate that the total audited charges exceed \$40,000 and that an admission involved...unusually extensive services" and further states that "independent reimbursement under the Stop-Loss Exception was meant to apply on a case-by-case basis in relatively few cases."
 In its position, the requestor states:

-The medical records on file with MDR show this admission to be a complex spine surgery which is unusually extensive for at least three reasons; first, this type of surgery is unusually extensive when compared to all surgeries performed on workers' compensation patients in that only 19% of such surgeries involved operations on the spine; second, this type of surgery requires additional, trained nursing staff and specialized equipment (such as the operating table) thereby making the hospital services unusually extensive; and third, the median length of stay ('LOS') for workers' compensation inpatient admission is three days whereas the length of stay for this admission exceeds the median LOS.
-Finally, any evidence of comorbidities, which should be considered, is part of the medical records, which have been previously filed."
+This complex spine surgery is unusually extensive for at least two reasons: first, this type of surgery is unusually extensive when compared to all surgeries performed on workers' compensation patients in that only 19% of such surgeries involved operations on the spine; second, this type of surgery required additional, trained nursing staff and specialized equipment (such as the operating table) thereby making the hospital services unusually extensive.
+Finally, any evidence of comorbidities, which should be considered, is part of the medical records, which have been previously filed.